korpling/pepperModules-TEIModules/README.md

 author:Joseph Addison
 ```

-If this property is set to "true", this would be the result:
+If this property is set to "true", the following would be the result:
 ```
 author:Joseph Addison
 ```